ubernostrum/django-registration/docs/activation-workflow.rst

 Security considerations
 -----------------------

-The activation key emailed to the user in the HMAC activation workflow is a value obtained by using Django's cryptographic signing tools.
+The activation key emailed to the user in the activation workflow is a value obtained by using Django's cryptographic signing tools.
 The activation key is of the form::